ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 * 2013 de Castro Lopo, qualified exports: `<https://wiki.haskell.org/GHC/QualifiedModuleExport>`_
   ``qualified module T`` in export list and is essentially a subset of this proposal.

+* A worthwhile counter-proposal can be found at `#295`_.
+That proposal re-casts modules as entities proper; this one, in contrast, continues the historical treatment of modules simply as qualifications to identifiers.
+In my view, `#295`_ needs to do too much work to keep backward compatibility due to its more fundamental approach.
+Given a fresh start, I would likely prefer something like `#295`_ than what I have written here, but we're not making a fresh start.

 Alternatives
 ------------